krdesigns-com/krdesigns-com.github.io/_posts/2021-02-18-transform-dumb-doorbell-to-smart-doorbell.md

       <etc>
 ```

+# The iOS Demo in action
+Final touch sending notification to my iOS with text and snapshot from the CCTV.
+{% include elements/video.html id="nlqDq5KjBeg" %}

 ## Closing
 I hope you like this project and please feel free to let me know how you do yours.
 Furthermore special thanks for those people who contribute at Home-Assistant.
 Great work and Great projects.